Broumov

 Broumov (/cs/; Braunau) is a town in Náchod District in the Hradec Králové Region of the Czech Republic.
-It has about 7,100 inhabitants.
+It has about 7,000 inhabitants.
+The town is located on the Ścinawka River in the Broumov Highlands, near the border with Poland.

+Broumov was probably founded in 1255.
+The tradition of textile production in Broumov arose in the 13th century and continues to this day.
 There are three important historic buildings, protected as national cultural monuments: the Benedictine monastery, the Church of the Virgin Mary and the Church of Saint Wenceslaus.
 The historic town centre is well preserved and is protected as an urban monument zone.

 Administrative division

 Broumov consists of eight municipal parts (in brackets population according to the 2021 census):